Joy to the World

 Genre: Christmas-themed short stories, Christian historical romance

 Joy to the World contains three novellas from three different authors, each in the genre of Regency romance, perfect for the Christmas season.
 My overall rating for the book is an average of my ratings for each story, shown below.
-Below the ratings are brief (as much as possible) reviews for each book.
+Below the ratings are brief (as much as possible) reviews for each story.

 “Heaven and Nature Sing” by Carolyn Miller – 2 / 5